-Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Sustainable Communities 54.1 24.9 54.2 0.1 Culture and Community Safety 8.6 2.3 7.9 (0.7) Planning & Sustainable Regeneration 6.7 (0.1) 7.3 0.6 Central SCRER - (1.1) - - Total SCRER 69.4 26.0 69.4 -
+Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Sustainable Communities 54.1 37.5 54.3 0.2 Culture and Community Safety 9.8 0.4 9.0 (8.0) Planning & Sustainable Regeneration 6.7 0.7 7.3 0.6 Central SCRER - (1.1) - - Total SCRER 70.6 37.5 70.6 -

-4.79 At period 5, the SCRER directorate has a General Fund forecast breakeven position against a budget of £69.4m.
+4.84 At period 7, the SCRER directorate has a General Fund forecast of a breakeven position against a budget of £70.6m.
 The main potential risk areas relate to income in the areas of parking, parking enforcement, moving traffic offence and planning.

-Sustainable Communities Division - forecast overspend of £0.1m
+Sustainable Communities Division - forecast overspend of £0.2m

-4.80 There is a forecast £1.5m under-achievement in parking, parking enforcement and moving traffic offence income.
-This is being offset through a forecast underspend of £1.3m in staffing owing to periods of vacancy and a £0.1m forecast underspend in waste services owing to reduced level of green and food waste.
+4.85 There is a forecast £1.0m pressure for SEND home to school transport due to increased demand and a forecast £0.8m income pressure in New Roads and Street Works Act (NRSWA) coring inspections.
+The pressures are being partially offset through a forecast underspend of £1.3m in staffing owing to periods of vacancy and £0.3m forecast underspend in waste services owing to reduced level of green and food waste.

-Culture and Community Safety Division - forecast underspend of £0.7m
+Culture and Community Safety Division - forecast underspend of £0.8m

-- 4.81 The division is forecasting an underspend of £0.7m owing to reduced utility costs in contracts (£0.6m) and periods of staffing vacancy (£0.1m). - 4.82 The Culture and Community Safety Division leads on the London Borough of Culture 2023 activities, funded through external funding sources.
+- 4.86 The division is forecasting an underspend of £0.8m owing to reduced utility costs in contracts (£0.3m), periods of staffing vacancy (£0.4m) and underspends across the libraries service while the service is under redesign (£0.1m).
+The Coroners service is projected to underspend by (£0.1m), this will be transferred to reserves to support the service in future years. - 4.87 The Culture and Community Safety Division leads on the London Borough of Culture 2023 activities, funded through external funding sources.
 This is a year-long celebration of Croydon's unique identity, diverse communities and rich heritage, culture and creativity.
 The programme for "This is Croydon" showcases Croydon to the world.

 It includes major events with international headliners performing alongside emerging home-grown talent, plus hundreds of cultural activities from our communities.